Home : Home : Team Ships : NAVSEA 21 : SURFMEPP

 SURFMEPP Global Footprint

-On November 8, 2010, the Navy established SURFMEPP and tasked the command with providing centralized surface ship life cycle maintenance engineering, class maintenance and modernization planning, and management of maintenance strategies.
+On November 8, 2010, the Navy established SURFMEPP and tasked the command to provide centralized surface ship life cycle maintenance engineering, class maintenance and modernization planning, and management of coordinated maintenance strategies for all surface ship classes.
 This tasking is the underpinning of SURFMEPP’s mission and is aligned with and responsive to National, Fleet, Surface Type Commander and NAVSEA needs and priorities.

-In its provision of services to the maintenance community, SURFMEPP develops and issues Technical Foundation Papers (TFPs) that establish notional maintenance man-day requirements, by class, over the life of the ship.
-SURFMEPP also manages the development of hull-specific Ship Sheets which assign man-days to each CNO availability.
-SURFMEPP manages the Class Maintenance Plan (the driver for the development of technical requirements), issues Baseline Availability Work Packages for Chief of Naval Operations (CNO) availabilities, and furnishes tools to capture and analyze maintenance history, execution and return cost data associated with each CNO availability.
-Consequently, SURFMEPP ensures that the requirements pushed to the Fleet are technically accurate, tracked, managed, and adjudicated on a level that is visible and transparent in every way.
+SURFMEPP provides essential services to the maintenance community, including the development and issuance of Technical Foundation Papers (TFPs) that establish notional maintenance man-day requirements, by ship class, over a ship's expected service life.
+SURFMEPP also manages hull-specific Ship Sheets, which allocate man-days to each Chief of Naval Operations (CNO) availability.
+Additionally, SURFMEPP manages the Class Maintenance Plan, issues Baseline Availability Work Packages for CNO availabilities, and provides tools for capturing and analyzing maintenance history, execution, and cost data.
+Consequently, SURFMEPP ensures that the maintenance requirements pushed to the Fleet are technically accurate, tracked, managed, and adjudicated on a level that is visible and transparent in every way.

-SURFMEPP’s approach ensures that all surface ships now have an articulated, technically rigorous and engineered maintenance oversight process that supports each ship reaching its Expected Service Life.
+SURFMEPP’s approach ensures that all surface ships now have an articulated, technically rigorous and engineered maintenance oversight process that supports each ship reaching Expected Service Life (ESL).
 Accurate assessments of each ship allow maintenance to be planned in advance and properly integrated with modernization.
-The benefits of this approach are early planning of complex availabilities and reduction of new work and avoidance of incremental discovery.
+The benefits of this approach are early planning of complex availabilities, reduction of new work and avoidance of incremental discovery.

 SURFMEPP… Achieving Expected Service Life…One Ship at a Time.